joshualondono/Inline-Todos/README.md

 # Inline-Todos

-A TODO editor with inline editing using localstorage
+A weekly 7 day TODO editor with inline editing using localstorage